 Team Clark has researched the policies on grocery rewards for some of the major credit card issuers.
 Our findings are below.

-American Express offers many cards that include bonuses at select U.S. supermarkets, including the Blue Cash Preferred® Card from American Express.
+American Express offers many cards that include bonuses at select U.S. supermarkets, including the card_name.
 It offers an amazing 6% cash back on up to $6,000 per year in purchases (1% back after that).
 But you’ll earn this bonus only at supermarkets like Kroger, Publix, Safeway, Sprouts and Trader Joe’s.
 Terms apply. (see rates and fees)

 These terms exclude all stores outside of the United States as well as superstores and warehouse clubs Sam’s Club and BJ’s.
 Costco accepts only Visa, so your American Express card won’t work there anyway.